Indian Lake (New Jersey): Native American history

 The earliest known inhabitants of the area were the Leni Lenape of the Delaware tribe.
 What is now known as Lenape Island was once the site of a Native American settlement.
 The Rev. C.R.
 Snyder, pastor of the Denville M.E.
 Church, 1890–1895, was a student of archeology and spent his time exploring the hills and fields of this area.
 He found on Lenape Island a great number of implements used by the local Native Americans, such as arrowheads, knives, fletchers, pestles, and pieces of pottery.

 Transportation

-Indian Lake is situated in the heart of Denville Township, which itself is nicknamed the "Hub of Morris County".
+Indian Lake is in the heart of Denville Township, which itself is nicknamed the "Hub of Morris County".
 It is almost adjacent to eight-laned Interstate 80 and quite close in proximity to US Route 46 and New Jersey State Route 53, all three of these roads used heavily by motorists.
 At peak rush hour times it is common for commuters, often not Indian Lake or even Denville residents, to use the narrow roads of Indian Lake designed in the 1920s as a shortcut in their routes, such as Franklin Road, North Shore Road, and Indian Road.

 Indian Lake is also within walking distance of Downtown Denville, and it is common to see community residents walk or ride bicycles to the center of town, despite the heavy automobile traffic surrounding them.